-Social jetlag is a real health hazardMay 10th, 2012 in Medical research /
+Social jetlag is a real health hazardMay 10, 2012 in Medicine & Health / Medical research

 Social jetlag -- a syndrome related to the mismatch between the body's internal clock and the realities of our daily schedules -- does more than make us sleepy.
 It is also contributing to the growing tide of obesity, according to a large-scale epidemiological study reported online on May 10 in Current Biology, a Cell Press publication.